algorithm-archivists/algorithm-archive/README.md

 ----

+## License
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The content of this project itself is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (link below).
+The code examples are licensed under the MIT license (found in LICENSE.md).

+{% creativecommons type="by-nc" %}
+{% endcreativecommons %}